 Manage your leadership credibility.
 If you don’t, bankruptcy may be waiting in the shadows to claim another victim.

 Since credibility is so dependent on trust, it is important that we make sure we are promoting an atmosphere of trust around us.
-For more on cultivating trust, refer to our full article.
+For more on cultivating trust, read the article "Cultivating Trust in Your Organization" in our book FIT – Improving the Leadership Health of Yourself and Others

 Jay is the Executive Director of The Center and serves on the Senior Leadership Team at Calvary Church in Souderton.
 Jay brings experience in the areas of ministry assessment, leadership coaching, decision-making, and strategic questioning.
 Jay’s degrees include a B.S. in Bible, a M.Ed in Instructional Systems Design and a Ph.D. in Organizational Behavior and Leadership.